iPhones for cheap, and iOS 12 could save your life

 "I really miss my iPhone from nine years ago," said no one ever.
 And yet, the iPhone 3GS is making a comeback nine years after it originally went on sale.
 South Korean wireless carrier SK Telink will start selling the iPhone 3GS, running on iOS 6, by the end of June.
 Almost as legendary as when Gandalf came back to life in Lord of the Rings, minus the badass wizardry.

-Discuss: Cheaper 2018 iPhones, and iOS 12 could just save your life
+Discuss: Cheaper 2018 iPhones like the iPhone X, and iOS 12 could just save your life

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.